 To expand this evidence-based program, the AAA7 is looking for individuals to become trained lay leaders.
 Lay leaders are volunteers who typically have chronic conditions or diabetes themselves and conduct workshops using the prepared curriculum.
 They complete a training program where they are mentored by master trainers.
 An essential element to these six-session workshops is that they are held in community-based settings, such as senior centers, faith-based organizations and libraries, with most led by certified and trained lay leaders rather than medical professionals.

-The upcoming Lay Leader Training will take place in Hillsboro, Ohio, August 15th, 16th, 17th and 22nd for the CDSMP, and August 23rd and 24th for DSMP.
-The training will take place from 9:00 am until 4:30 pm each day at The Laurels of Hillsboro, located at 175 Chillicothe Avenue in Hillsboro.
-Those who are interested must attend all six days in order to be certified to lead the programs.
+The upcoming Lay Leader Training will take place in Wheelersburg October 10, 11, 12, 19 and 20.
+The training will take place from 9:00 am until 4:00 pm each day at the Wheelersburg Baptist Church Community Center, located at 11725 Gallia Pike Road in Wheelersburg.
+Those who are interested must attend all five days in order to be certified to lead the programs.
 Attendees will be provided with in-depth information needed to conduct the workshops and receive the materials at no cost.
 As all workshops are designed to be facilitated by two trainers, it is strongly suggested that you bring someone with you that you prefer to lead the classes with you.

 A pre-screening is required of all applicants who express an interest in serving as a lay leader.
-For more information about registering for the lay leader training, please call Carla Cox at 1-800-528-7277, extension 284, or Breanna Williams at extension 247 no later than August 11th.
+For more information about registering for the lay leader training, please call Carla Cox at 1-800-528-7277, extension 284, or Jennifer Atkinson at extension 247.

 Your local Area Agency on Aging District 7, Inc. provides services on a non-discriminatory basis.
 These services are available to help older adults and those with disabilities live safely and independently in their own homes through services paid for by Medicare, Medicaid, other federal and state resources, as well as private pay.
 The AAA7’s Resource Center is also available to anyone in the community looking for information or assistance with long-term care options.
 Available Monday through Friday from 8:00 am until 4:30 pm, the Resource Center is a valuable contact for learning more about options and what programs and services are available for assistance.